indonesia - peacebuilding

 Starting Point

-Like many other communities in Ambon, Maluku Youth Creative Hub was birthed under a different name: Paparisa Ambon Bergerak.
-This interethnic community was founded in 2012, although its activities came to a halt following the passing of its founder.
-In 2023, it was rebuilt under a different name—Maluku Youth Creative Hub—although the spirit remains the same.
+Like many other communities in Ambon, Maluku Youth Creative Hub was founded under a different name: Paparisa Ambon Bergerak.
+This interethnic community was established in 2012, but its activities ceased following the passing of its founder.
+In 2023, it was rebuilt under a different name—Maluku Youth Creative Hub (MYCH)—although the spirit remained unchanged.

-MYCH emerged under the patronage of the State Intelligence Agency, adopted from a similar model that was formerly initiated in Papua.
-The agency recruited 12 young activists with experience in fostering interethnic alliances among youth and empowering them with economic and socio-cultural programs.
-David Rampisela was recently appointed as the Head of MYCH, a young entrepreneur with a decade of experience related to youth activism under his belt.
+MYCH emerged under the patronage of the State Intelligence Agency, adopting a similar model that was previously initiated in Papua.
+The agency recruited 12 young activists experienced in fostering interethnic alliances among youth and empowering them through economic and socio-cultural programmes.
+David Rampisela, a young entrepreneur with a decade of experience in youth activism, has recently been appointed as the head of MYCH.

 Peace Journey

-MYCH has 5 divisions under its structure: Agriculture, Creative Economy, SMEs, Socio-cultural, and Sports.
-Each category has its purpose in enriching the communal life of Ambonese youth.
-They held cultural review discussions on Ambonese pop culture products, formed agricultural groups in several villages, arranged several sports competitions, and initiated an annual pop-up market where several SMEs promote and sell their products.
+MYCH is structured into five divisions: Agriculture, Creative Economy, Small and Medium Enterprises (SMEs), Socio-Cultural, and Sports.
+Each category serves to enrich the communal life of Ambonese youth.
+They have conducted cultural review discussions on Ambonese pop culture products, formed agricultural groups in various villages, organised several sports competitions, and initiated an annual pop-up market where various SMEs promote and sell their products.

 Success Stories

-MYCH smoothly arranged the Pattimura Street event, an SME fair where small, local businesses could participate in selling their products.
-The event lasted for 2 days each, with the first fair amassing 20 SME tenants, and the second one with as many as 44 tenants.
-Within those 2 days, it was estimated that the total transaction value for the second fair reached 400 million rupiahs.
-A total of 12.000 visitors visited the fair, which was located in the heart of the bustling city of Ambon.
+One of the highlights of MYCH’s success was smoothly arranging the Pattimura Street event, an SME fair where small, local businesses could participate in selling their products.
+The event lasted two days each, with the first fair featuring 20 SME tenants and the second hosting as many as 44 tenants.
+During the event, it was estimated that the total transaction value for the second fair reached 400 million rupiahs.
+A total of 12.000 visitors attended the fair, which was situated in the heart of the bustling city of Ambon.

 Accessibility